 - Two starting wafers undergo thermal oxidation to grow silicon dioxide (thermal oxide) layers.
 When in the furnace, oxide will grow on all sides of the wafer unless one side is covered with a resist.

 - Once the oxide layer is sufficiently thick, the wafers are bonded together at the oxide film.
 Roughness in the atomic structure of silicon dioxide allows the wafers to partially bond at room temperature, although to solidify the bonds, they are baked at about 1100°C.

 - After bonding, the wafers undergo the ‘etching’ stage, using methods more common in wafer thinning, rather than lithographic etching.
 The wafers undergo chemical mechanical polishing (CMP) or etching in order to remove the majority of one of the substrates, leaving just a thin layer of silicon above the silicon dioxide film.
 To improve uniformity during the etching process, an etch-stop limits how thin the wafer will get.
 To use an etch-stop, one of the starting wafers is doped heavily p-type (>1019 cm-3) via implant or epitaxy prior to bonding.
 The doped wafer is then exposed to a highly selective etchant that removes the doped portion of the wafer.
 This allows the dopants to predetermine the thickness and uniformity of the top silicon layer.

 Separation by IMplantation of OXygen (SIMOX)

 This process is often preferred to other fabrications techniques for silicon on insulator wafers because of its ability to precisely control the thickness of the oxide layer.
-For some applications, nitrogen or oxynitride can replace oxygen without adverse affects, although the vast majority of applications require oxygen.
+While it is rare, some applications replace oxygen with nitrogen or oxynitride without adverse affects, although the vast majority of applications require oxygen.
+This is a highly versatile manufacturing technique that can produce device layers >.5um, which means it covers a majority of thin film SOI wafers, as well as thick film SOI.

 - The process is fairly simple, and just requires implantation of a large number of oxygen ions below the surface of a wafer.